 What will be your reason for giving this year?

-For taxpayers who itemize deductions, the adjusted gross income (AGI) limit for cash contributions to qualifying public charities remains higher for individual donors. for cash contributions made in 2021, you can elect to deduct up to 100% of your AGI (60% prior to the CARES Act).
+For taxpayers who itemize deductions, the adjusted gross income (AGI) limit for cash contributions to qualifying public charities remains higher for individual donors. for cash contributions made in 2022, you can elect to deduct up to 60% of your AGI.

 IRA Qualified Charitable Distributions (QCDs)

 However, individuals over 59-1/2 can still take penalty-free taxable distributions from their IRAs.
-Remember that under the CARES Act you can elect to deduct 100 percent of AGI for cash charitable contributions.
-This effectively allows individuals over 59-1/2 years old a gifting method similar to a QCD; you take a cash distribution from your IRA, contribute the cash to charity, and may completely offset tax on the distribution by taking a charitable deduction in the amount up to 100 percent of AGI.
+Remember that you can elect to deduct 60 percent of AGI for cash charitable contributions.
+This effectively allows individuals over 59-1/2 years old a gifting method similar to a QCD; you take a cash distribution from your IRA, contribute the cash to charity, and may completely offset tax on the distribution by taking a charitable deduction in that amount up to 60 percent of AGI.